Logo

 Unusual Motor Action

 Schizophrenia patients exhibit a broad range of disordered motor behavior, from a juvenile jumpiness to intense agitation.
-The person has the ability to repeatedly carry out non-goal oriented motions or adopt odd postures over prolonged periods of time.
-A restricted or complete lack of responsiveness is one of the ways that other types of behavior abnormalities associated with schizophrenia present.
+The person can repeatedly carry out non-goal-oriented motions or adopt odd postures over prolonged periods of time.
+A restricted or complete lack of responsiveness is one of the ways that behavioral abnormalities associated with schizophrenia manifest.

 Negative Schizophrenia Symptoms

-A deterioration in mental processes including thinking, perception, and conduct leads to negative symptoms.
-In essence, they signify that certain events cease occurring in a person’s life and may comprise:
+A deterioration in mental processes, including thinking, perception, and conduct, leads to negative symptoms.
+In essence, they signify that certain events cease occurring in a person’s life and may comprise

 Why People Get Schizophrenia